M66B/FairEmail/FAQ.md

 * to warn about tracking links on opening links
 * to recognize tracking images in messages

+Tracking images will be disabled only if the corresponding main 'disable' option is enabled.

+Tracking images will not be recognized when the domain is classified as '*Content*', see [here](https://disconnect.me/trackerprotection#trackers-we-dont-block) for more information.

 <br />

 ## Support